Submissions

 3. Graphics should be in JPEG, GIF, PNG, or TIFF format.
 Audio segments should be in MP3, AIFF, or WAV (Windows Audio Wave) format.
 Video segments should be in Quicktime, MPEG, AVI (Video for Windows), or WMV (Windows Media Video) format.
 Other audio and video file formats may be acceptable; but please check with us before uploading them to confirm their compatibility with our software and our conversion programs.
 We encourage authors to obtain appropriate permissions to use materials originally produced by others, but do not require such permissions as long as the usage of such materials falls within the boundaries of Fair Use.

 4. If preprints are posted prior to submission to ESTS, identifying information should be provided during the submissions process.
-Authors may choose any license for the preprint including Creative Commons licenses.
+Authors may choose any license for the preprint including the Creative Commons licenses supported by the journal.

-• Final Manuscript: All author information previously anonymised such as author and date information as well as place names, project names, university affiliations, image credits, etc. should be added at this stage.
-For writing that is co-authored, the order of authors must be agreed and finalised between the authors, and confirmed in the final manuscript submission.
-Acknowledgments should be added to the final submission and not before.
-At this stage, the managing editor will also provide a template for supplying additional information that can be used in our newsletter and Twitter channel for promotional purposes.
+• Final Manuscript: All author information previously anonymized such as author and date information as well as place names, project names, university affiliations, image credits, etc. should be added at this stage.
+For writing that is co-authored, the order of authors must be agreed and finalized between the authors, and confirmed in the final manuscript submission.
+Acknowledgments should be added to the final submission and not before (During copyediting).
+At this stage, the managing editor will also provide a template for supplying additional information that can be used in our newsletter and social media channels for promotional purposes.
 Please submit this document along with the final manuscript.

 Author Guidelines

 Authors must be registered in the system in order to submit a manuscript.
 When authors submit their manuscript, they will be asked to tick a Submissions Checklist which appears below on this page and can also be downloaded as a pdf.
 Prior to submitting, authors may want to make sure that they have read the checklist, but also consider these steps earlier in the submission process.
 Prospective authors should consult the genres that we publish and the word limits associated with each of them.
-They should also prepare an Abstract, which is required for all submissions.
+They should also prepare an abstract consisting of a paragraph of 250–300 words, excluding references, which is required for all submissions.
 Submissions should not have been previously published or currently submitted for publication elsewhere.

 In keeping with ESTS's commitments to foster transnational STS scholarship, we welcome submissions in a variety of local Englishes, i.e. we do not require manuscripts submitted to ESTS to conform with standardized American or British English.
 Depending on the manuscript, we may ask authors to recommend referees who might be able to evaluate the submission in its proper linguistic context.
 If the submission is accepted for publication at ESTS, we may also ask authors for some clarifications during the copyediting stage.